-Overall, the region has grown steadily since 1990, but growth is uneven.
+Overall, the Region has grown steadily since 1990, but growth is uneven.
 Marathon, Oneida, Portage, and Vilas Counties grew since 2010 but likely for different reasons.
 Marathon and Portage Counties have a higher concentration of jobs and schools that may draw more families and students, while Oneida and Vilas Counties are known for their lakes and forests that draw retirees, remote workers, and seasonal residents.
-The region grew at a similar rate to the statewide growth rate in the 1990s, but this growth rate has slowed considerably since 2000.
-See Table 1, p.
-9.
+The Region grew at a similar rate to the statewide growth rate in the 1990s, but this growth rate has slowed considerably since 2000.
+See Table 1 on the following page.